David-OConnor/pyflow/README.md

 ## Contributing
 If you notice unexpected behavior or missing features, please post an issue, or submit a PR.
-There are likely many problems with the dependency resolver due to the complicated history of Python package management.
-If you see unexpected behavior, it's probably a bug!
+There are probably multiple problems with the dependency resolver.
+If you see unexpected
+behavior, it's probably a bug!
 Post an issue listing the dependencies that did not install correctly.

 ## Dependency cache repo:
 - [Github](https://github.com/David-OConnor/pydeps)
 Example API call: `https://pydeps.herokuapp.com/numpy`.
 This pulls all top-level dependencies for the `numpy` package.
 The first time this command is run for a package/version combo, it may be slow.
-Subsequent calls, by anyone, should be faster.
+Subsequent calls, by anyone, should be fast.
 This is due to having to download and install each package on the server to properly determine dependencies, due to unreliable information on the `pypi warehouse`.